harshil-sanghvi/QuasarChat/readme.md

 ## Acknowledgments

+- Thanks to [Kishan Sheth](https://github.com/koolkishan/) for wonderful resources that helped me building this project.
 - Thanks to [Socket.io](https://socket.io/) for providing real-time communication support.
 - Emoji icons provided by [EmojiOne](https://www.emojione.com/).

 ## Contact

-If you have any questions or suggestions, feel free to contact us at [harshil1708@gmail.com].
+If you have any questions or suggestions, feel free to contact me at harshil1708@gmail.com.

 Happy chatting!